Offshore Cruising Club Bahamas Flotilla Cruise Adventure

 The Perfect Winter Flotilla Cruise Getaway

-If you’ve been thinking about getting away when the snow starts to fall, sign up now to sail on our Offshore Cruising Club’s Bahamas Flotilla Cruise Adventure in the Abacos.
-With easy sailing on short passages between picturesque well-protected anchorages, this sailing vacation is just what you need, as winter weather closes in.
+We may get a cancellation before departure of this wonderful cruise, so if you’ve been thinking about getting away when the snow starts to fall, put your name on our waitlist to sail on the Offshore Cruising Club’s Bahamas Flotilla Cruise Adventure in the Abacos.

 Fabulous Sailing on Crystal Clear Waters